mandober/debrief.math/600-ct/607-morphisms/identity-morphism.md

 # Identity morphism

+- Identity morphism is a map from an object back to itself.
+- Identity morphism maps an object to itself.
+- Identity morphism is a unique morphism among endomorphisms.
+- Identity morphism is a unique element in the hom-set of (endo)morphisms from an object to itself: in C, `∀a ∈ Ob(C).  ∃!idₐ : a -> a`, and `idₐ ∈ Hom(a,a)`.
+- An object may have many endomorphisms, but only one of them is the identity.

-**Identity morphism** is a map from an object back to itself.
-Each object in a category must have a unique identity morphism:
+Each object in a category must have a unique *identity morphism*:

 >∀x.x ∈ Ob(C) ⇒ ∃!
 1ˣ : x -> x